andkacndra/andkacndra/README.md

 ## Hey!
 Nice to see you👋
 Welcome to my page!
-I'm Andika, Fullstack Developer form Indonesia
+I'm Andika, Fullstack Developer & UI/UX Design

 <!--
 **andkacndra/andkacndra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.